scintill/pwsafejs/README.md

 The interface is really clunky right now, with a pretty plain list of your accounts.
 Click an account to see the username and password.
 I want to make a pretty, more full-featured, and secure UI, but I also just wanted to get this out in case I never get around to that.

+License
+---
+pwsafejs and libpwsafejs are distributed under The BSD 2-Clause License.
+Several other licenses apply to third-party distributions included with libpwsafejs.
+See [COPYING.html](COPYING.html) for more information.

 Compatibility
 ---
-I've tested that it works in Google Chrome and Mozilla Firefox on Linux and Windows, Internet Explorer 8 (Windows 7), the Browser in Android 2.3 on my Nexus One, and Safari in iOS 4.2.1.
+I've tested that (at one point) it worked in Google Chrome and Mozilla Firefox on Linux and Windows, Internet Explorer 8 (Windows 7), the Browser in Android 2.3 on my Nexus One, and Safari in iOS 4.2.1.

 It's optimized for web worker-capable browsers but uses several setTimeout() calls when Workers aren't available.
 Decryption can take 10-15 seconds on slow platforms such as my Nexus One and old iPod.